SongwuJob/SCMVC/README.md

 ## 6.Acknowledgments

-Our proposed SCMVC are inspired by [MFLVC](https://github.com/SubmissionsIn/MFLVC), and [GCFAggMVC](https://github.com/Galaxy922/GCFAggMVC).
+Our proposed SCMVC are inspired by [MFLVC](https://github.com/SubmissionsIn/MFLVC), [GCFAggMVC](https://github.com/Galaxy922/GCFAggMVC), and [SEM](Self-weighted contrastive learning among multiple views for mitigating representation degeneration).
 Thanks for these valuable works.

 ## 7.Citation
 If you use our code or datasets in this repository for your research, please cite our paper.